Curriculum: Master of Education (Ed.M) – Online

 Required courses address a variety of important topics, including:

 - Teaching in a differentiated and diverse classroom

 - Research methods in education and action research

 - Teacher leadership

-View in-depth course information and schedule for more details about the classes within this program and the program outcomes (what you get when you complete the program).
+View course information for more details about the classes within the master's in K-12 education program.

 Complete your degree in two to three years

 Enroll in one online course every term during the academic year and two to three courses in the summer.